Hey, would you like to pay tax that you don't actually need to pay?

-Another thing you may come across is something called 'use tax'.This tax is in place to discourage people from shopping in states with lower taxes than their own.
+Another thing you may come across is something called "use tax."
+This tax is in place to discourage people from shopping in states with lower taxes than their own.

 Use tax means that if you purchase goods in another state, you owe tax equal to the amount you would normally have paid in your own state.
 It will also apply to you if you buy goods intended for resale and then end up keeping them for your own use.

 Obviously you could potentially get away without paying use tax because it works on an honor basis.
-However, should you be audited, use tax is something auditors like to hone in on and subsequently many new businesses are caught out.
+However, should you be audited, use tax is something auditors like to hone in on.
+As a result, many new businesses get caught in the cross-hairs.
 Therefore it is wise to make sure that you pay it and keep the appropriate records.

 How often you need to complete Sales and Use Tax reports will depend on your monthly sales turnover and the state you are working from.

 It's very important you are sure to collect the correct amount of sales tax, as you will be held liable for the difference if you come up short.

 Note: Trading Assistants do not need to collect or remit sales tax.Did this make it a lot easier for you to get your sales tax ID or reseller's license?
 Help others in the same boat by sharing this now!
 Go Back